-6.13.1 Both national and local policy states that planning permission will only be granted for potentially hazardous installations and operations where it can be demonstrated that it would not impose significant restrictions and risk to surrounding land uses.
+- 6.13.1 Both national and local policy states that planning permission will only be granted for potentially hazardous installations and operations where it can be demonstrated that it would not impose significant restrictions and risk to surrounding land uses.
 This includes appropriate and proportionate steps that can be taken to reduce vulnerability, increase resilience and ensure public safety and security.
 Further to this, the focus of national and local planning policies and decisions should be on whether proposed development is an acceptable use of land, rather than the control of processes or emissions, and planning decisions should assume that these regimes will operate effectively.
-Equally, where a planning decision has been made on a particular development, the planning issues should not be revisited through the permitting regimes operated by pollution control authorities.
+Equally, where a planning decision has been made on a particular development, the planning issues should not be revisited through the permitting regimes operated by pollution control authorities. - 6.13.2 Chapter 16 of the ES provides a summary of the assessment of the major accidents and disasters (defined in Chapter 16) that have the potential to arise during construction, operation and decommissioning of the Proposed Development, and any required mitigation.
+It acknowledges that these hazards and threats would be covered by regulatory regimes such as the Control of Major Accidents and Hazards (COMAH) Regulations and Environmental Permitting Regulations.

-&lt;sup>1 This does not include emissions from the combustion refinery products by end users
+1 This does not include emissions from the combustion refinery products by end users.